Type of Journey

 Avenue of Baobabs

-Near to the western town of Morondava, lies the avenue of Baobabs.
+Near the western town of Morondava, lies the avenue of Baobabs.
 This is a dirt road where Baobab trees are symmetrically lined up on both sides of the road.
 These trees are 30m in height and have an unique mushroom kind of an appearance, making this place very popular with international tourists.
 During Sunset this place just looks magical.

 It is a privately managed reserve, near to Morondava with a dry deciduous tree ecosystem.
 It is particularly famous for its giant jumping rat.
 This apart it houses 7 species of lemurs and several endemic reptiles, and a treat to visit for any wildlife connoisseur.